 **Weaknesses:** Not built for legal.
 Conflict-check workflow, matter intake forms, fee-structure tracking, retainer-conversion reporting all require custom configuration.
 Most firms that adopt generic CRMs spend significant time and money building legal-specific functionality that Clio Grow / Lawmatics ship out of the box.

 **Verdict:** Default to a legal-specific CRM unless there's a strong reason not to.
 The "we'll customize Salesforce" path is more expensive and slower than most firms expect.
+Want to discuss best crm for lawyers?
+Our discovery call is free and consultative.
+When you evaluate best crm for lawyers, prioritize senior expertise over agency size.

 The "best CRM" articles that fill page 1 of search results focus on feature comparison matrices.
 The features that actually matter for law firm CRM ROI: